Ciudad Madera

 Madera, also known as Ciudad Madera, is a town and seat of the municipality of Madera in the mountains of the northwestern Mexican state of Chihuahua.
 As of 2010, the city of Madera had a population of 15,447, up from 15,267 as of 2005.

 It is a logging town, located in the mountains and the lumber industry is still very important.

 Madera is Spanish for "wood", and there used to be a large U.S. company with large lumber mills, there is still a section of the city called "barrio americano" where some American-style wooden houses still survive.
 New manufacturing industries have created new employment for the residents.
+It is known as the coldest place in Mexico.

 It is at 2,112 metres (6,929 ft) above sea level and was founded in 1906.

 The town is located 276 kilometres northwest of the state capital, Chihuahua, and 536 km southwest of Ciudad Juárez on the U.S. border.

 History

 Madera has been the starting point of the Cabalgata Binacional Villista (see cavalcade).

 Madera is also the place where on September 23, 1965, a guerrilla attack on the military took place; this gave the name to the "Liga 23 de Septiembre," an urban socialist guerrilla group that took the name to commemorate what they considered their martyrs.
+Chihuahua governor Práxedes Giner Durán ordered the bodies to be buried in a mass grave.